 So, familiarize yourself with the sources generally used in Wikipedia, use the checklist here, and consult the noticeboard with any questions about a specific source that you located.

 Being “independent” is difficult to understand, especially for those new to Wikipedia.
 However, it is at the core of Wikipedia and must be followed in order to maintain its integrity.
 Simply put, a self-published source is not to be used for notability.
-There are many times when a self-published source can be used (such as using a company website to source where the headquarters are located), but never for purpose of notability.
+You can use a self-published source in some cases (such as using a company website to source where the headquarters are located), but never for purpose of notability.

 Self-published sources can include the following: